Take on the threats of the B.C. wilds in an action packed adventure.

 As you progress through the game, you’ll encounter more and more animals which you’ll need to hunt to survive.
 Once you’ve taken down your prey the game employs an odd “pull it apart” mechanic, rather than having more realistic skinning used in other games.

-Aiming doesn’t work as well as it should – whether you’re trying to shoot in a realistic fashion and accounting for the arc of the arrow or shooting by pointing at your target – and you’ll miss a lot of shots.
-Even when you get the compound bow later in the game, it doesn’t seem to mitigate the lacklustre feeling of archery here.
+Aiming also feels off – whether you’re trying to shoot in a realistic fashion and accounting for the arc of the arrow or shooting by pointing at your target – and you’ll miss a lot of shots.
+Even when you get the compound bow later in the game, it doesn’t seem to help overall.

 Oh, it should also be pointed out that you really need to pay attention to the time.
 You’ll see five minutes tick by on your watch for every five seconds in real life; this means you have about 10 minutes of daylight to work with.
 Considering there are a ton of dangers at night, and early on you won’t have any means of light to help guide you, you’ll want to properly manage a lot of things wisely.